 Anchor text is the clickable text in a hyperlink.
-It serves the purpose of providing users with additional information about what they can find on a linked website.
+It serves to provide users with additional information about what they can find on a linked website.

 Anchor text is one of the key elements of the web, perhaps even its most recognizable feature.
-It allows for a seamless reference to an external source, improving the user experience as well as increasing the range of possibilities of expression for content creators.
+It allows for a seamless reference to an external source, improving the user experience and increasing the range of possibilities of expression for content creators.

 A bare URL address, after all, is usually not enough for users to deduce the type of content they can expect when they click.
 Nowadays, it’s difficult to imagine any linking with no anchor text feature.